darktable-org/dtorg/content/install/_index.md

 These bundles support macOS versions starting with 11.3 (Big Sur).

+### Fixing issues with macOS security settings

-Depending on OS version there may be problems with the installation due to security settings of the Mac:
+Depending on the version of macOS, there maybe some warnings causing darktable not to run.

-1. Upcoming Dialog saying *"darktable" can't be opened because it was not downloaded from the Mac App Store* (use Method 1 or 2)
+#### Dialog: *"darktable" can't be opened because it was not downloaded from the Mac App Store*

-2. Upcoming dialog saying *"darktable.app" is damaged* (Use Method 2, Method 1 will not work)
+Do one of the follow:

-**Method 1:** Locate darktable in Applications folder (or wherever you installed it) using Finder
+1. Locate darktable in Applications folder (or wherever you installed it) using Finder
-  * Do "Open" via context menu
+2. Do "Open" via context menu
-  * You will be presented with similar-looking dialog, but this time there will be second button allowing you to run the application
+3. You will be presented with similar-looking dialog, but this time there will be second button allowing you to run the application
-  * After that you will be able to start darktable without this trick (well, until you update it, then you will have to do above steps again)
+4. After that you will be able to start darktable without this trick (well, until you update it, then you will have to do above steps again)

-**Method 2:** Permanently override security setting for darktable
+or

+1. Open the Terminal app.
+2. Do one of the following:
+  * If the image is not mounted, run `xattr -d com.apple.quarantine ~/Downloads/darktable*.dmg`
+  * If darktable is already installed, run `xattr -dr com.apple.quarantine /Applications/darktable.app`

+#### Dialog: *"darktable.app" is damaged*

+1. Open the Terminal app.
+2. Do one of the following:
-  * run `xattr -d com.apple.quarantine ~/Downloads/darktable*.dmg` command before mounting the image
+  * If the image is not mounted, run `xattr -d com.apple.quarantine ~/Downloads/darktable*.dmg`
-  * or run `xattr -dr com.apple.quarantine /Applications/darktable.app` after installing
+  * If darktable is already installed, run `xattr -dr com.apple.quarantine /Applications/darktable.app`

 ### macOS Package Managers